oils-for-unix/oils/doc/error-handling.md

 `strict_errexit` disallows code that exhibits these problems:

-1. The *disabled `errexit` pitfall*, which I showed above.
+1. The *Disabled `errexit` Pitfall*, which I showed above.
 I also think of it as the `if myfunc` pitfall.
 1. The `local x=$(false)` pitfall.
 The exit code of `false` is lost, for reasons described in the appendix.